LeManONE/How-to-create-a-Minecraft-server/README.md

 > [!NOTE]
 > The repository is under development, and there may be errors or information gaps.

-Creating your own minecraft from the server from A to Z
+Creating your own minecraft from the server from A to Z.

 # 📈Repository Availability:
 ## Ready to transfer